markentier/markentier.tech/site/content/posts/2018/05/minimalism-focus-clean-redesign/index.md

 Not all my previous designs and themes were minimal, simple, or even easy to use.
 Some were artistic; I think in the early 2000s artsy, graphical and very detailed themes were a thing.
 Sadly I forgot to bookmark (and screenshot) some of my favourites, I cannot even remember the names of the people, so no hint how to find them again.
 Well, it's history anyway.

 In the end I always come to enjoy a design and layout which is not overloaded with stuff and cruft.
-I sometimes will add something here and there.
+Sometimes I will add something here and there.
 And just a bit later I think I should remove something again.

 Also: minimalism doesn't necessarily mean total emptyness or absense of everthing.
 But I came to love the huge blanks, and the vast endlessness of the plains.